 People with MCI and those close to them will be concerned that they may develop dementia and currently in many areas there is a lack of a structured approach to support and help them plan ahead and self-manage the symptoms of their MCI.
 It is hoped through MCI consensus training that professionals will feel more empowered about how to advise their patients with MCI; who in turn will feel more reassured in proactive measures they can take to possibly prevent dementia and plan ahead should they go on to develop dementia.

-- 7 on-demand webinars, including background reading: February – March 2021
+- 7 on-demand course modules including background reading: available February - September 2021

 This activity has been supported by sponsorship from Dementia United.
 The sponsor has had no control over the educational content of this activity.